This very detailed tutorial will show you step-by-step how to make a beautiful, perfect large gumpaste rose from start to finish.

 Thin them, vein them, curl the edges and set them on tablespoons the same as you did before.
 Let them set up for 15 – 20 minutes.

-Once you add these flowers, you won’t be able to just stick it back into the foam or the petals will flop down.
-You can bend the wire and hang it over a taller cooling rack or you can set a piece of soft foam over a tall glass and poke the wires through it and let the rose sit on top of the foam.
+Once you add these petals, you won’t be able to just stick it back into the foam or the petals will flop down.
+You can bend the wire and hang it over a taller cooling rack, so it just hangs upside down, or you can set a piece of soft foam over a tall glass and poke the wires through it and let the rose sit on top of the foam.

 - The first row just a tad higher than the bud.

 - The second row higher than the one before.

 - The third row the same height or a bit higher than the second row.

 - The fourth (last) row, lower than the third.

 Make sure to check out the video below, so you can see all the steps.

 So you made it through!
 Yeah!
 I know I gave you A LOT of detail here, but I wanted to try to make it as clear as possible.

 Want a free printable quick reference guide for making the large gumpaste rose?
 Just click the graphic or button below and it will download automatically.